jc-juarez/gnulinux-tictactoe/README.md

-# gnulinux-tictactoe
+# GNU/Linux Tic Tac Toe 🎮
-TicTacToe Game for GNU/Linux
+This a Tic Tac Toe Console Game implementation in C++ for GNU/Linux.